 A Hirajōshi scale

-Hirajōshi is one of the most recognisable Japanese pentatonic scales, evoking koto, shamisen and traditional folk repertoire.
-Built on the root A, the scale takes on the specific colour and pitch range of that key — making it especially useful in genres and registers where A is a comfortable tonal centre.
+Hirajōshi is one of the most recognisable Japanese pentatonic scales - instantly evokes koto, shamisen and traditional folk music.
+Built on the root A, the scale takes on the specific colour and pitch range of that key - making it especially useful in genres and registers where A is a comfortable tonal centre.

 A Hirajōshi on the piano